Edgerton, Wisconsin: Edgerton Bible case

 In 1886, Catholic parents in Edgerton protested the reading of the King James Bible in the village schools because they considered the Douay version the correct translation.
 The school board argued that Catholic children could ignore the Bible readings or sit in the cloakroom while the rest of the children listened to the reading of a Protestant version of the Bible.
 Because the school board refused to change its policy, several families brought suit on the grounds that the schools' practice conflicted with the Wisconsin Constitution, which forbade sectarian instruction in public schools.

 The circuit court rejected their argument, deciding in 1888 that the readings were not sectarian because both translations were of the same work.
 The parents appealed their case to the Wisconsin Supreme Court, which overruled the circuit court on March 18, 1890, concluding that reading the Bible did—in fact—constitute sectarian instruction and thus illegally united the functions of church and state.

 Seventy years later, when the U.S. Supreme Court banned prayer from the public schools in 1963, the Edgerton Bible case was one of the precedents cited by Justice William Brennan.

 Geography

-According to the United States Census Bureau, the city has a total area of 4.14 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 4.14 sqmi, all land.
 None of the area is covered with water, except for Saunders Creek, although the city is within a five-minute drive of Lake Koshkonong.

-Lake Koshkonong is the third largest lake in Wisconsin, and though very shallow, provides a place for water sports.
+Lake Koshkonong is the third largest lake in Wisconsin, and though very shallow, it provides a place for water sports.
 Skiing, tubing, and fishing are common activities on the lake or the Rock River, which feeds it.
 The Rock River runs all the way to the Mississippi.